Joan Jett: 2000s

+2010s

 Jett was an executive producer for the film The Runaways, which chronicled the Runaways' career.
 It was written and directed by Floria Sigismondi, who has directed videos for Marilyn Manson, the White Stripes and David Bowie.
 Production of the movie began filming around Twilight's Kristen Stewart's filming schedule, (i.e. of the sequels New Moon and Eclipse).
 Stewart played Jett in the film.
 In order to prepare for the role, Stewart met Jett around January 2009.
 In an interview, Stewart revealed that she hoped to be able to sing some songs in the film.
 The film explores the relationship between Jett and Runaways' lead singer, Cherie Currie, played by Dakota Fanning, and premiered at the 2010 Sundance Film Festival on January 24, 2010.
 Joan Jett and the Blackhearts appeared at the 2010 Sundance Film Festival, at Harry-O's, to promote the film.

-In March 2010, she released a 2-LP/CD Greatest Hits album with four newly re-recorded songs, as well as a hardcover biography, spanning her career from the Runaways to the present day.
-In June 2010, Joan Jett & the Blackhearts opened for Green Day on their UK tour alongside acts such as Frank Turner and Paramore.
-The band was the opening act for Aerosmith's September 2010 Canadian tour.

 Jett, along with the Blackhearts, released the album Unvarnished on September 30, 2013.
 The album reached Billboard's Top 50.
 It included songs dealing with the death of her parents and other people.
-August 1 was declared Joan Jett day in West Hollywood.
-She was named West Hollywood's Rock Legend.

-Former Blackhearts drummer Lee Crystal (born Lee Jamie Sackett in 1956 in Brooklyn, New York) died from complications of multiple sclerosis on November 5, 2013, at the age of 57.
+Joan Jett and the Blackhearts were inducted in the Rock and Roll Hall of Fame in 2015.